jeaye/jeaye/README.md

 ## Hi folks

-I primarily work on [jank](https://jank-lang.org), a Clojure dialect on LLVM with a native runtime and C++ interop.
+I primarily work on [jank](https://jank-lang.org), a Clojure dialect on LLVM with a native runtime.

 Most of my projects are related to Clojure, C++, or Rust, and I'm trying to find the sweet spot between the three of them.
 That's where jank comes in.